How Will Geothermal Affect My Energy Bills?

 The Efficiency Adds Up

 What does the high efficiency of geothermal mean to you?
 It means you can save thousands of dollars a year.
-The following table provides an estimate of annual heating and cooling costs for a typical homes in New England.
+The following calculator provides an estimate of annual heating and cooling costs for a typical homes in New England.